IKATS/IKATS/CONTRIBUTING.operator.md

 ### Coding rules

 Even if contribution is seen as a black box by IKATS, it is easier to understand the purpose of the entry points.
-We recommends to be compliant as much as possible with the PEP8 and pylint.
+We recommend to be compliant as much as possible with the PEP8 and pylint.

 Please use IKATS configuration file located in [ikats-pybase](https://github.com/IKATS/ikats-pybase) repository at `tests/assets/pylint.rc`.